BulegaHassan/PrimeFactorDeterminor/README.md

-# PrimeFactorDeterminor
+## PrimeFactorsDeterminor
-A  Simple C# console app for determining prime factors of a number with unit tests
+- A  Simple C# console app for determining prime factors of a number with unit tests
+- Unit tests by Xunit